Strix Halo AI Toolboxes

 Why Custom Kernel Parameters?

 Many guides suggest statically partitioning memory between the CPU and iGPU (e.g., locking 32GB for video).
 However, this is a waste.
-With Unified Dynamic Memory, we can let the GPU access nearly all system RAM (up to ~124GB) on demand, while keeping the flexibility to use it for the CPU when needed.
+With Unified Dynamic Memory, I can let the GPU access nearly all system RAM (up to ~124GB) on demand, while keeping the flexibility to use it for the CPU when needed.

 root@strix-halo:~